Young boy killed in Troy shooting had a special connection with city pizza shop

 Buchanan was holding back tears on Monday as he voiced his respects to the family who lost their son Ayshawn Davis to gun violence.
 He said at such a young age Davis was a such hard worker and he saw that first hand when meeting him last year.

 Buchanan said the young man came back early to work the next day.
-He said at such an young age David had a bright future.
+He said at such an young age Davis had a bright future.

 “To have that ambition at 10 years old to want to work is crazy.
 You don’t see that too often,” said he.